-The tabs React Carbon component has been tested against the latest W3C Web Content Accessibility Guidelines (WCAG) 2.1 Level A and AA success criteria and violations have been identified as high priority issues.
-This document will be updated when these accessibility issues are resolved.
+The tabs React Carbon component has been tested against the latest W3C Web Content Accessibility Guidelines (WCAG) 2.1 Level A and AA success criteria.

 - Each tab must have a unique title that clearly describes tab panel content.
 This is particularly helpful for users of assistive technologies so they have the necessary information to efficiently navigate the content.